JonathanCasey/home-assistant-config/docs/usage.md

 also show config issues more immediately.

+### Restarting
+After changing configuration files, the changes will need to be loaded.
+Changes are loaded by restarting the server, but sometimes partial restart can be done if only certain modules were affected.

+In the web UI, navigating to `Configuration` > `General` will bring up the right page.
+Here, certain reload options may make sense depending on what was changed.
+If not applicable, though, or when it doubt (and definitely if `configuration.yaml` changed), the `Restart` at the bottom for the server management will be required.

+### Observing issues
+In addition to checking the configuration, there is also a log file.
+This can be checked on the local fs within the `/config` dir with `tail -f home-assistant.log`.
+This can also be found on the web UI at `Hass.io` > `System` tab.

 ### Git cred cache
 More of a generic git usage item, but I always forget, and other methods don't work as well due to the limited install nature of hassio.